 In another magnifying glass app (Cozy magnifier) the situation is not better, to be honest (Pic.
 47).
 Both macro and zoom are not acceptable, as the digital zoom from your device is activated falsely.

 Let’s have a look at the relationship with the 12x telephoto lens (Pic.
 48).

 In fact, the zoom difference is slight in the apps (10x), but their quality is unacceptable.
 The image given by the 12x telephoto lens attached is far better, although even here there is a lot for an upgrade in the future.

 There is no cheap option for getting your cell phone view better, as offered by the producer, unfortunately.
-Despite a wide choice of the kit lenses, available literally for a song, the view as they offer is poor.
+Despite a wide choice of kit lenses, available literally for a song, the view they offer is poor.
 In the case of my example, I believe, that you can buy the set including macro only, without additional lenses, which are basically rubbish.
 I bought this kit as a trial, however, I wish I could spend more money and purchase something for 100GBP instead of 25GBP only.
 To be honest, there is at least 50% of the cell phone kit lens available for this small price.
 It means, that none of them are good enough.
-I hope, that this test will help you with better consideration of the purchase like this.
+I hope, that this test will help you with better consideration of a purchase like this.
 Besides the poor kit phone lens, an option with Android apps is also not good enough.
 It’s even worse I would say, although at least you don’t pay anything.
 Some of these apps feature the “Pro” version, but I believe, that they’re not worthy and moreover cost more, than this single kit lens.

-I will probably use this kit lens, but not often and on an emergency basis, for instance when my camera will be run out of battery.
+I will probably use this kit lens, but not often and on an emergency basis, for instance when my camera will run out of battery.
 Probably, the macro lens will be used often, due to relatively the best quality.

 Sad to say at the very end, that this budget purchasing wasn’t a good idea, but…every day is a school day 🙂